Kilachand Hall: Hotel Sheraton

-The building was constructed in 1923 as one of the first Sheraton hotels by the Bay State Road Company.
+The building was constructed in 1923 as the Sheraton Hotel, by the Bay State Road Company.
+The name was probably chosen as a reference to furniture designer Thomas Sheraton.
 Above the entrance the name "Sheraton" can still be seen engraved in the concrete.
 Unlike the hotels of today, the Sheraton was a type of residential hotel, where it was common for guests to stay for months without signing a lease.
 The top floor, given its unique views, was used as a ballroom and social space, playing host to jazz bands.

 In 1939, Ernest Henderson bought the hotel.
-At the time, the building had an electric sign on the roof reading "Hotel Sheraton" which would have been expensive to remove so he renamed his other properties to be Sheraton hotels, starting the chain known today.
+At the time, the building had an electric sign on the roof reading "Hotel Sheraton" which would have been too expensive to remove, so he renamed his entire chain Sheraton Hotels, after this property.

 Shelton Hall

 In 1950, the building was bought and renamed to the Hotel Shelton.
 In 1954, Boston University bought the hotel and converted it to a girls-only dormitory of the same name.

 In 1953, playwright Eugene O'Neill died in suite 401 on the fourth floor.
 In his honor, the fourth floor was named a specialty housing area called the Writer's Corridor.
 School folklore holds that the building is haunted by the playwright.
-Lights on this floor are dimmer and the elevators randomly stop at the fourth floor.
 Howard Stern also claims to have lived there.

 Kilachand Hall

-In 2010, the building was renamed Kilachand Hall, in accordance with the creation of the Kilachand Honors College.
+In 2013, the building was renamed Kilachand Hall, in accordance with the creation of the Kilachand Honors College.
 Freshman students in the honors college are required to live on the second, third, fourth, or fifth floor.

 In 2012, the dining hall on the first floor was removed with the opening of a new, larger dining hall, Marciano Commons, across the street.
 This coincided with a larger renovation of the building that added a study lounge, classroom, and administrative offices for the honors college on the first floor.